babylonlabs-io/vigilante/docs/vigilante-setup.md

 ```

 Explanation:

-This error indicates that an undelegation request was made
+This error indicates that an undelegation request has been made
-for a BTC delegation that is already unbonded.
+for a BTC delegation that has already been unbonded
 It typically occurs when the same undelegation request
 has already been submitted by another Vigilante operator.